General Engineering at UTC

 - STEM education

-Once the program graduates students with concentrations in the above three areas, the college will no longer offer courses in support of the concentrations.
+After currently enrolled students graduate from the program with concentrations in the above three areas, the college will no longer offer courses in support of the concentrations.

 Although the program will be phased out by 2020, all students who have been admitted to the program prior to Fall 2016 will continue to receive the quality education offered in the past, fulfilling our commitment to the students.
 The engineering faculty continues to dedicate their time and energy to fostering life-long learning among the all engineering graduates.
 The majority of the full-time engineering faculty are registered professional engineers and possess substantial industrial experience.